mhgee/mySportsFolio/README.md

 # mySportsFolio
-Created an eCommerce site for a client
+Created an eCommerce site for a client.
+Site can be found at mysportsfolio.net